stanleynyoro/Net-Promoter-Score/README.md

 In my example, I have generated NPS of three companies i.e. A, B, C. The data used was generated through simulateing responses of
 387 cases.
 For the responses, I randomized responses (1-10) based on proportions.
-It is noted that this was necessary for if such was not done, it is highly likely that most responses would have been (0-6) i.e. detractors.
+It is noted that this was necessary for if such was not done, it is highly likely that most responses would have been (0-6) i.e. detractors as the data is random.